arapulido/katacoda-scenarios/k8s-deep-dive-charly-scratchpad/23-outage-part1.md

 <details>
 <summary>Hints</summary>

 An high application latency is usually a good indicator for a performance issue.
-Since we received complaints from end-users, we know that the issue lies in one of the services that users interact with (directly or indirectly).
-Hover mouse over each of the services to find the service with a problematic latency.
+Since we received complaints from end-users, we know that the issue involves at least one service that end-users interact with (directly or indirectly).

 The [Service Map page](https://app.datadoghq.com/apm/map) can give you a clear picture of each application service performance.
-Hover
+Hover your mouse over each of the services to find the service with a problematic latency.
 </details>
+<br/><br/>
 <details>
 <summary>Hints</summary>